fonnesbeck/git_tutorial/PITCHME.md

 ```

+Note:
-^ Pulling has no effect in this case because the two repositories are
+ Pulling has no effect in this case because the two repositories are
 already synchronized.
 If someone else had pushed some changes to the repository on
 GitHub, though, this command would download them to our local repository.